 With so many benefits, it’s surprising that EHR systems aren’t more widely adopted, especially among facilities like nursing homes, long-term care facilities, and post-operative care organizations.

-For many of facilities, the main barrier to adopting an EHR system is cost.
+For many facilities, the main barrier to adopting an EHR system is cost.
 The total cost of EHR software varies widely from one system to another.
 A hospital system, requiring complex design, implementation, integrations, and a variety of difficult functions can cost tens of thousands of dollars.
-A smaller facility, with fewer beds and a stable resident roster, has fewer, less complicated requirements doesn’t need such a complex system.
+A smaller facility, with fewer beds and a stable resident roster, has fewer, less complicated requirements that don’t need such a complex system.